jwodder/doapi/docs/library/intro.rst

     Document potential weirdness when accessing ``doapi.last_*`` while a generator is being evaluated

+..
+    doapi doesn't do any caching; you have to do it yourself.

 Under normal circumstances, the ``fetch`` and ``fetch_all_*`` methods of a resource will only raise a `DOAPIError` if the resource no longer exists.